ashokgadikoppula/notifyR/README.md

 # NotifyR

-NotifyR is a nice gem to send notifications
+NotifyR is a nice gem to send exception notifications

 ## Installation